 If you travel on some of these dates, you will have the opportunity to witness some of our most important festivities:

 - Food: in Mexico, we love it spicy.
-Having said that, don’t be afraid if you do not feel very confident with the spicy food you can always ask that they do not put any, or that they put just a little.
+Having said that, don’t be afraid if you do not feel very confident with the spicy food, you can always ask that they do not put any, or that they put just a little.
 We know that not everyone eats it with the same joy as us.
-To give you an idea of the snacks we eat in my city, check this article: What are the snacks that we like the most in Mexicali?
 On the subject of food, if you are a vegetarian or a Muslim, keep in mind that flour tortillas have pork grease.
-This is better to know, because it is not something obvious, but now you know it 😉
+This is better to know because it is not something obvious, but now you know it 😉

 - Sellers: do not feel ashamed of saying NO, there are times when they can be very insistent.
 If you are really not interested in the item they sell, then it is better not to start a conversation so as not to waste their time (or yours)